 Only four million people speak Georgian

-The language is spoken only by four million people as a first or second language, the majority of which live in Georgia.
+The language is spoken only by 4m people as a first or second language, the majority of whom live in Georgia.

 There are three other languages spoken in Georgia